-Follow OSHA Guidelines for Construction Site Safety
+Guidelines for Metal Building Construction Safety

-General Safety Tips for Steel Building Construction
+General Safety Tips for Metal Building Construction

 - Repeat safety procedures daily.

-- Keep a first aid kit, emergency numbers, and directions to the closest emergency medical facility readily available at the site.
+- Keep a first aid kit, emergency numbers, and directions to the closest emergency medical facility readily available at the job site.

 - Caution workers and others on location about weather-related dangers— especially high winds, lightning, or precipitation

-- Dew, frost, or other precipitation on panels increases the chance of slips or falls.
+- Unsecured roof sheets may slip when stepped on, triggering falls.
+Dew, frost, or other precipitation on panels also increases the chance of slips or falls.

 - Never use electrical tools when standing on wet surfaces!

-With conscientious precautions and adherence to all OSHA standards, your steel building construction site can be safe and injury free.
+With careful precautions and adherence to all OSHA standards, your steel building construction sites can be safe and injury free.

 For fast and friendly quotes on steel prefab buildings, call RHINO Steel Building Systems today at 940.383.9566 .